How to sign up for activities, classes, and offerings

 Free Stay and Play videos help Portlanders stay active and connected to PP&R throughout the summer.
 Videos are available at youtube.com/pdxparksandrec/videos.
 A limited number of registered, virtual classes will also be available.

-Outdoor day camps, sports, and art camps for ages 5-12 at 20 locations across the city.
-Camp group sizes are limited and campers will remain with other participants of similar ages.
+Day camps, sports, and art camps for ages 5-12 at locations across the city.

 Swimming pools and lessons

 Portland Parks & Recreations owns and operates four indoor pools and seven outdoor pools.
 Outdoor pools will be open for the summer season Wednesday, June 21 through Sunday, August 27, 2023.

 Portland’s Parks Bureau continues to experience the same staffing challenges as nearly all parks and recreation agencies across the country.
 Specifically, the PP&R aquatics program is affected by ongoing recruitment struggles.

 If you or someone you know is interested in joining our staff, we offer lifeguard certification, swim instructor training, and water fitness instructor training classes year-round to prepare and train staff.